 After breakfast, we’re off on a scenic hike through Walnut Canyon where we will gaze across the curved canyon walls.
 Among the remarkable geological cliff formations of the canyon itself, the shapes of the former homes of ancient inhabitants of Walnut Canyon are easily evident.
 On a hike along the Rim Trail we’ll imagine what life was like along and within Walnut Canyon while visiting actual pueblos and walking in the steps of those who came before us.
-We’ll stop for lunch, and then we’re off to the Northern Arizona Museum for a wonderful introduction to the Native people who live in Northern Arizona, especially the Navajo and Hopi.
-There are excellent interpretive exhibits and a fine bookstore and gift shop that showcases art, crafts and jewelry by Native American artists.
+Back in Flagstaff, we’ll stop for lunch, and then we’re off to Lowell Observatory, established in 1894, it is among the oldest observatories in the United States.
+The Lowell was designated a National Historic Landmark in 1965, and from the time Pluto was discovered there in 1930, Lowell Observatory continues to be an active research facility while also providing visitors the opportunity to view and learn about our expanding universe.
 Back at our hotel we’ll have some time for relaxation before dinner at a local favorite restaurant.